-Research and the use of foreign experience have shown that about 10% of investments made in the development of innovations are directed to the development of new business models (Teece, 2010).
-Development and implementation of a business model in practice require an organizational restructuring of decision-makers, the rational use of limited resources, climate change within the organization and its adaptation to changes in the external environment, which, in turn, is characterized by uncertainty and unpredictability.
+The research and the use of foreign experience have shown that about 10% of investments, which are made in the development of innovations, are directed to the development of new business models (Teece, 2010).
+The progress and implementation of a biz plan in practice require an organizational restructuring of decision-makers, the rational utilization of limited resources, climate changes within the organization, and its adaptation to changes in the external environment, which, in turn, are characterized by uncertainty and unpredictability.

-Updating the existing business model increases the organization’s immunity to environmental threats, increases the possibility of creating value for both stakeholders in the successful operation of the organization, and especially for the organization itself, in order to obtain its share of the cost.
+The updating of the existing business model increases the organization’s immunity to environmental threats, enhances the possibility of creating value for both stakeholders in the successful operation of the institution, and especially for the foundation itself, to obtain its share of the cost.